Digital-Geography/SCPG-Data/README.md

 | **UNSAFE (Perceived)**     | Inaccurate perception as unsafe areas (**IU**) | Accurate perception as unsafe areas (**AU**)

 **budapest_crime_perception_gap**
-- *Description:*  this layer contains the perceived safe and unsafe areas, actual crime hotspots and cold spots identified through Moran’s I analysis, and the spatial crime perception gap classification.
+- *Description:*  this layer contains the perceived safe and unsafe areas and the spatial crime perception gap classification.
 The gap type is determined by comparing perceived safety with actual crime patterns in Budapest, based on hexagonal grid cells.
 - *EPSG:* 23700
 - *Rows:* 3,631